Complexity of syntactical tree fragments of Independence-Friendly logic: Complexity of generalized Henkin trees

 where

 and

 \begin{teo} If $M$ is a suitable structure, then $M \models \varphi$ iff $M$ is a ``yes'' instance of SAT. \end{teo}

 The idea behind this description is similar to that of Jarmo Kontinen's Theorem 4.3.3 from his PhD thesis (although, he deals with a very different kind of descriptive complexity; and although his method seems to capture just the 2-SAT problem).
 See \cite{Kon2010} or \cite{Kon2013} for a comparison.
 Think of $x$ as a propositional letter, $u$ as the truth value which is assigned to $x$, $y$ as a clause, $v$ as a propositional letter which corresponds to a literal of $y$ which is made true by the truth assignment.
 The left disjunct enforces $u$ to be a truth assignment; the $y$-uniformity of the function which picks $u$ guarantees that the assignment is correctly defined, i.e., a function of the propositional letters.
-The right disjunct ensures that, for every clause $\hat y$, there is at least one literal in it (corresponding to a prop.letter $\hat v$) which is made true by the assignment (because the pair $(\hat v, \hat y)$ is necessarily sent to the left disjunct).
+The right disjunct ensures that, for every clause $\hat y$, there is at least one literal in it (corresponding to a prop.letter $\hat x$) which is made true by the assignment described by $u$; this is so because the formula $x\neq v$ enforces that at least one pair of values $(\hat x, \hat y)$ for $(x,y)$ is sent to the left disjunct, which ensures that $\hat x$ is in the domain of the assignment.